 If you can, try and bulk buy your heating oil during the summer.
 There’s more demand for it when the weather is colder so prices can go up.

-It’s also worth finding out if your home insurance covers any costs you might face if your tank breaks or leaksOpens in a new window by visiting Oftec for more information.
+It’s also worth finding out from Oftec if your home insurance covers any costs you might face if your tank breaks or leaksOpens in a new window

 Install an efficient boiler

 Boilers that use heating oil are usually more expensive than conventional gas boilers.
-However, if your boiler isn’t working properly, it could be using more fuel than necessary so it may still be worth switching.
+However, if your boiler isn’t working properly, it might be using more fuel than necessary so it might still be worth switching.

-There are government-funded interest free loans available to help you pay for a new boiler and other energy saving measures. – find out if you qualify and other ways to fund a new boiler in our guide How to pay for home improvements.
+There are government-funded, interest-free loans available to help you pay for a new boiler and other energy-saving measures.
+Find out if you qualify and discover other ways to fund a new boiler in our guide How to pay for home improvements.

 Find more information about how to save money on heating oil at Which?Opens in a new window